camlee/power-meter/esp32-viewe/docs/ARCHITECTURE.md

 While the current boot itself is unanchored, Usage still queries that session directly in its monotonic domain.
 Both LVGL and Web show rolling ranges with relative labels plus a Since Boot view; calendar-only choices appear after an anchor is available.
-Older sessions are never compressed onto that relative axis.
+Rolling Usage may also place unresolved older sessions on that relative axis with a clearly flagged, ephemeral one-minute restart-gap assumption.
+Since Boot, calendar ranges, and cycles do not consume that assumption.
 Missing or uncertain coverage is considered user-significant only when it exceeds one minute; smaller restart gaps remain in the data model but do not raise the UI warning symbol.